On the semiampleness of the positive part of CKM Zariski decompositions: Introduction

 \subsection{Acknowledgments}

-I am extremely grateful to my supervisor, prof. Angelo Felice Lopez, for his patient guidance and his constant encouragement.
-I'm also indebted to prof. Paolo Cascini for suggesting the results in subsection 5.1.
-I would like to thank Dr. Lorenzo Di Biagio for many helpful discussions.
+I am extremely grateful to my supervisor, Prof. Angelo Felice Lopez, for his patient guidance and his constant encouragement.
+I am also indebted to Prof. Paolo Cascini for suggesting Theorem \ref{allianz} and to Prof. S\'ebastien Boucksom for many valuable comments about a previous draft of the paper.
+Moreover I would like to thank Dr. Lorenzo Di Biagio for many helpful discussions and the anonymous referee for his/her precious suggestions.